 Robert Durst Biography

-Robert Durst is the eccentric multimillionaire who was arrested for murder in 2015 after being featured in the HBO documentary The Jinx.
-Until then, Durst had been suspected but not charged in two different murders, and tried and acquitted of a third.
-Robert Durst is one of four children of Seymour Durst, whose property company The Durst Organization built skyscrapers throughout Manhattan.
-Robert Durst married dental hygienist Kathleen McCormack in 1972 and the pair opened a health food store in Vermont before moving back to New York.
-Kathleen disappeared there mysteriously in 1982; her body was never found.
-Police suspected Durst but could not prove his involvement.
 18 years later, in 2000, Durst’s friend Susan Berman was murdered in her Los Angeles home; again Durst was suspected, but again proof was lacking.
 The next year, in a bizarre twist, he was arrested in Galveston, Texas and charged with killing and dismembering Morris Black, his neighbor in a low-rent apartment complex.
 Durst skipped bail, was arrested six weeks later in Pennsylvania, and then at trial convinced the jury that Black had been killed as the two wrestled for a handgun and that Durst had dismembered the body in a panic.
-He was found not guilty of murder but pled guilty to bond jumping and tampering with evidence (Black’s body), and spent less than two years in prison before being paroled in 2005.
-In the next decade Durst was known for increasing eccentricities, including an arrest for urinating on candy at a CVS drugstore in 2014.
+He was found not guilty of murder, but pled guilty to bond jumping and tampering with evidence (Black’s body), and spent less than two years in prison before being paroled in 2005.
+Over the next decade Durst was known for increasing eccentricities, including an arrest for urinating on candy at a CVS drugstore in 2014.

-Robert Durst is no relation to Fred Durst, the front man for the metal band Limp Bizkit.
+Robert Durst was no relation to Fred Durst, the front man for the metal band Limp Bizkit.